developerstephanieb/latex_reference/01_fundamentals/06_lists.md

 ## The `enumitem` Package

-For full control over list formatting,, load the `enumitem` package in the preamble.
+Use the `enumitem` package for additional list formatting features.

 - `\usepackage{enumitem}`: Loads the `enumitem` package, enabling list customization.